-A motor vehicle bill of sale is a form that serves as a means of documenting a transaction in which a monetary payment was made in exchange for the ownership of a car or truck.
-The bill of sale accompanies the title, which is signed by the vehicle’s seller upon signing the bill of sale.
-The form can be used for any motor vehicle types, including passenger cars, trucks, SUVs, sports cars, commercial vehicles, and more.
+A motor vehicle bill of sale is a form that serves as a means of documenting a transaction in which payment was made in exchange for the ownership of a car or truck.
+The bill of sale accompanies the title, which is signed by the seller at the time of sale.
+The form can be used for any type of motor vehicle, including passenger cars, trucks, SUVs, sports cars, and commercial vehicles.

 - New Hampshire